alb42/wrp/README.md

--ua  user agent, override the default "headless" agent -s     delay/sleep after page is rendered before screenshot is taken (default 2s) -token If set, all requests need to have this set as Bearer header
+-ua  user agent, override the default "headless" agent -s     delay/sleep after page is rendered before screenshot is taken (default 2s) -token If set, all requests need to have this set as Bearer header -log If set, logging will be redirected to given file -lang If set, given value will be passed as 'Accept-Language' header to visited sites
 ```

 ## Minimal Requirements